 This report can be issued only after the Burmese authorities complete their documentation of the death.
 This process can take several weeks to be completed.
 Several original copies of the Consular Report of Death Abroad report will be sent to the Next-of-Kin.
 Families may order additional certified copies from the Department of State for a fee.

-- Twenty original copies of “Consular Report of Death of an American Citizen Abroad” (free)
+Families will receive twenty original copies of “Consular Report of Death of an American Citizen Abroad” at no cost from the Embassy.